vbojko/F5_Service_POP/docs/Usecase1/v12.1/setup_Postman.rst

 Setup Postman
 =============

-For this automation setup we will use the Google REST API clinet "Postman"
+For this automation setup we will use the Google REST API client "Postman"

 Task0 - download and install Postman
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~